 In order to bring about this cloud-based approach, a more concerted effort to establish a Healthcare Community Cloud is warranted.
 Such a community cloud would naturally leverage all the security, scalability and elasticity advantages of existing public cloud computing.
 In addition, it would incorporate governance capabilities that would screen participants and limit them to HIPAA-covered entities and their business associates.
-By having a dedicated cloud computing environment for the healthcare sector (where all participants are 'vetted'), this will help overcome the barriers many healthcare organizations have to adopting cloud computing because of the perception that cloud computing represents a 'wild west' in which the sensitive healthcare data would be vulnerable to all the vagaries of the open internet.
+Having a dedicated cloud computing environment for the healthcare sector - where all participants are 'vetted' - will help overcome the barriers many healthcare organizations have to adopting cloud computing.
+The current perception is cloud computing represents a 'wild west' in which the sensitive healthcare data would be vulnerable to all the vagaries of the open internet.
+Having a more controlled environment dedicated (and limited) to health care would address many of these concerns.